frgperez/Interactive_Narrative_Final/Cake Quest.materials/Release/source.txt

 The Bathroom is east of the Living Room.
 "The bathroom where you wash up and other bodily functions.
 To the west is the Living Room."
 The shower is a open container in the Bathroom.

-A stick of butter is a thing.
+A stick of butter is an edible thing.
 The bar of soap is a thing in the shower.
 The description is "This is really a stick of butter!"
 After examining the bar of soap:
 	now the bar of soap is nowhere;